 Celebrities such as singers Celine Dion and Mariah Carey credited acupuncture -- used along with infertility treatments -- with helping them get pregnant.
 A review of medical studies backs up this view, suggesting that acupuncture may boost the effectiveness of fertility treatments.
 One theory holds that acupuncture helps by reducing stress and increasing blood flow to the ovaries.

 Acupuncture has been used for a variety of other conditions, including smoking cessation, insomnia, fatigue, depression, and allergies.
 The evidence is mixed at best for some uses of acupuncture.
 For example, acupuncture needles placed in the outer ear to help people stop smoking do not work, studies found.

 Acupuncture and Children

 Acupuncture is generally considered to be safe for children, as long as you are using a licensed practitioner who follows recommended standards of practice.
 It is primarily used to control pain or nausea and vomiting after surgery or cancer drug treatment.
 Scientific evidence does not support the use of acupuncture to treat attention deficit hyperactivity disorder.

 Because acupuncture rarely causes more than mild side effects, it is a potential alternative to pain medications or steroid treatments.
 It is also considered a "complementary" medicine that can be used along with other treatments.
 It is best to discuss the use of acupuncture with your health care provider.

 Although acupuncture is generally safe and serious problems are rare, there are some risks.
 Needles that are not sterile can cause infection.
+Make sure that your practitioner uses sterile needles that are thrown away after one use.
 In some acupuncture points, needles inserted too deeply can puncture the lungs or gallbladder or cause problems with your blood vessels.
 That is why it is important to use a practitioner who is well-trained in acupuncture.